theomarentes/toolkit.theoatrix.net/README.md

 ### Development Testing
 During development, the website was made available to a small group of Theoatrix's fans who were connected with the Theoatrix clan.

-RuneScape Name: Fe Beug
+- RuneScape Name: Fe Beug
-Website Feature: Account Tracker
+- Website Feature: Account Tracker
-Testing Comments: "its cool to see all of my bossing killcounts. the menu on the left derails flow when scrolling, loading time took slightly long"
+- Testing Comments: "its cool to see all of my bossing killcounts. the menu on the left derails flow when scrolling, loading time took slightly long"

+---

-RuneScape Name: Brewmate7
+- RuneScape Name: Brewmate7
-Website Feature: Account Tracker
+- Website Feature: Account Tracker
-Testing Comments: "I was able to enter my runescape name and find my stats"
+- Testing Comments: "I was able to enter my runescape name and find my stats"

+---

-RuneScape Name: sober maybe
+- RuneScape Name: sober maybe
-Website Feature: Drop Simulator
+- Website Feature: Drop Simulator
-Testing Comments: "i like the idea - some of the item icons arent showing for me"
+- Testing Comments: "i like the idea - some of the item icons arent showing for me"

+---

-RuneScape Name: Zeixic
+- RuneScape Name: Zeixic
-Website Feature: Grand Exchange
+- Website Feature: Grand Exchange
-Testing Comments: "I never knew there was 4 items above max cash.
+- Testing Comments: "I never knew there was 4 items above max cash.
 I think this has a lot of potential."

+---

+- RuneScape Name: d13faster
+- Website Feature: Time To Max
+- Testing Comments: "this information is so useful. maybe you could add a breakdown of the time to max"

+---

+- RuneScape Name: Datuk
+- Website Feature: Time To Max
+- Testing Comments: "best tool ive seen for seeing your distance to max cape"

 ### Production Testing